-In the example shown above, if a user on the PSTN dials 978-378-1161, Session Manager will convert the number to 51012 in the Request URI before sending out the SIP INVITE to Communication Manager.
+In the example shown above, if a user on the PSTN dials 469-341-8177, Session Manager will convert the number to 51012 before sending out the SIP INVITE to Communication Manager.
 As such, it would not be necessary to use the incoming call handling table of the receiving Communication Manager trunk group to convert the DID number to its corresponding extension.
-For an outbound call, the Communication Manager private-numbering table was configured with an entry to convert the calling number from 51012 to 9783781161 in the From and other appropriate headers of outbound INVITE sent on the trunk group to Session Manager (as shown in Section 5.8).
+For an outbound call, the Communication Manager private-numbering table was configured with an entry to convert 51012 to 4693418177 before sending the call on the trunk group to Session Manager (as shown in Section 5.8).

-During compliance testing, the digit conversions (or number mappings) in Session Manager Adaptation were varied to route inbound calls to various destinations (including access number to Communication Manager Messaging and Communication Manager Vector Directory Numbers) for different test cases.
+During the compliance test, the digit conversions (or number mappings) in Session Manager Adaptation as well as in private-numbering table on Communication Manager were varied to route inbound calls to various destinations (including access number to Communication Manager Messaging and Communication Manager Vector Directory Numbers) for different test cases.